marounkoussaifi/ICE/README.md

   1- Download GEMOC Studio from http://gemoc.org/studio.html and install it.

   2- Download both .zip files and extract them to the same location.
 These 2 files represents the editor configurations, setups and worksapce.
+The files are : ICE_Workspace and runtime-Editor.

   3- Launch GEMOC and import all projects from "ICE_WorkSpace"